tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/游戏数据库 Tcaplus/开发者指南/RESTful 接口说明_intl_en.md

 This API is used to query multiple records by specifying the values of some primary keys.
 This operation will return multiple data entries and display them by the field name specified by the `select` variable.
 The premise of this operation is that the specified primary key set must have an index created when the table is created; otherwise, an error will be returned.

 The `keys` variable must be specified in the URI, which specifies the values of all primary keys.
-The optional `select` variable specifies the name of the field whose value you want displayed.
+The optional `select` variable specifies the name of the field whose value you want to display.
 You can specify the fields in the nested structure by separating the path with a dot, such as `pay.total_money`.

 `limit` and `offset` are the parameters used to control partial record return.